-If currency rate is set up corresponding with each allows currency, allow currency will be displayed in frontend with default display currency.
+If the currency rate is set up corresponding with each allows currency, allow currency will be displayed in frontend with default display currency.
 Users can switch among these allow currencies and price will change based on currency rate (Magento 2 currency conversion).

 How to Set up Magento Currency